Opossum In Your Home? 24/7 Emergency Service Available

 Licensed & Insured

 Opossums are North America's only marsupial, and they are increasingly common in suburban areas across New York, New Jersey, and Connecticut.
 While generally non-aggressive, opossums denning under porches, decks, and sheds create sanitation problems, attract fleas and ticks, and occasionally die in inaccessible spaces.
-TriState Wildlife has been trapping and removing opossums since 1998.
-We trap, relocate, exclude, and sanitize.
+We trap, remove, relocate, exclude, and sanitize.
 All exclusion work is backed by a written guarantee.

 How We Work